Gum Grafting For Advanced Gum Recession

 If you feel self-conscious about your smile because your gums are recessed, you may be a good candidate for gum grafting.
 Because gums do not naturally regenerate, a gum graft is an effective method to restore your natural gum line and reduce your risk of developing gum disease or other oral health issues.
 Grafting material may be from a donor, synthetic, or taken from the roof of your mouth.

 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-Read on to learn more about gum grafting, or to schedule a consultation or learn more about our services, call us today at 864.292.5125.
+Read on to learn more about gum grafting, or to schedule a consultation or learn more about our other procedures, call us today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.